Thousands Of People Were Supposed To Regain Power In Puerto Rico On Saturday. They Didn’t.

 The Mayor of Arecibo, Carlos Molina did not respond to a request for comment.

-In La Planta, the leafy, semi-rural neighborhood that houses the substation on Saturday, a crew of linemen including workers from a Missouri-based company, RS Electric, worked on repairing power lines — to both prepare for the microgrid and as an essential part of the long-term restoration of the island’s infrastructure.
+In La Planta, the leafy, semirural neighborhood that houses the substation on Saturday, a crew of line technicians including workers from a Missouri-based company, RS Electric, worked on repairing power lines — to both prepare for the microgrid and as an essential part of the long-term restoration of the island’s infrastructure.
 Jose González expects it to take another two to three months before the permanent grid is repaired.

 Advertisement